kesecode/Arducheeso/README.md

-# Arducheeso Project 11 ITM
+# Arducheeso: Project 11 ITM

 ### About:
 Two Arduino.
 One server, one client.